 How to Plan a Family Vacation to Napa During COVID-19

-Whether you’re planning to travel this fall or for the holiday season, you’ve decided it’s past time for a change of scenery and are ready to book a vacation in Napa Valley.
+Whether you’re planning to travel this fall or for the holiday season for your next family vacation to Napa, you’ve decided it’s past time for a change of scenery and are ready to book a vacation in the Napa Valley / Sonoma region.
 But now, you’re wondering what to expect and how to stay safe while you’re making the journey from home to the wine country.

 If that’s the case, you’re in the right place!
 We’ve put together a list of various considerations and tips to help you plan your vacation to Napa Valley with family and friends.